lsimons/caseum/docs/guides/stages.md

 1. **Stories**:
    * Start writing your stories in Gherkin format.
-   * You can consider using BDD and do automated testing using the Gherkin stories, which is a great benefit of Gherkin, which is why Stories are a good view to start Caseum stage 3 with.
+   * You can consider using BDD and automate testing using the Gherkin stories, which is a great benefit of Gherkin, which is why Stories are a good view to start Caseum stage 3 with.
    * You can use the [gherkin coding guide](../stories/gherkin-code.md).
 2. **Components**:
    * C4 has a great textual format in Structurizr that is worth using if you have a lot of components.
    * You can use the [C4 coding guide](../components/c4-code.md).
 3. **Models**:
-   * If you use advanced fact-based modeling there are good bi-directional mappings between software systems and textual specifications and you should consider them.
+   * If you use advanced fact-based modeling there are good bidirectional mappings between software systems and textual specifications, and you should consider them.
    * For example, if you adopted TLM, you can use the [tlm coding guide](../models/tlm-template.md).
-   * On the other hand, if you use UML or other object-oriented modeling techniques, do not use automated bi-directional mapping tools, they produce low-quality code.
+   * On the other hand, if you use UML or other object-oriented modeling techniques, do not use automated bidirectional mapping tools, they produce low-quality code.
 In this case it is better to work "code first", and write source code and generate the model definitions from your code.
 4. **Events**:
    * You can consider using a formal standard for defining and maintaining event definitions.
    * If you have a lot of system-to-system events, you may already be using lower-level technical specifications, like Swagger for REST APIs or Avro for messaging systems.
 If so, there is little value in codifying the event view.